bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Commands-That-Save-Me-Time-and.md

     badFolder Implementing Private Fields for JavaScript

     When implementing a language feature for JavaScript, an implementer must make decisions about how the language in the specification maps to the implementation.
 Private fields is an example of where the specification language and implementation reality diverge, at least in SpiderMonkey– the JavaScript engine which powers Firefox.
-To understand more, I’ll explain what private fields are, a couple of models for thinking about them, and explain why our implementation diverges from the specification language.The post Implementing Private Fields for JavaScript appeared first on Mozilla Hacks - the Web developer blog.
+To understand more, I'll explain what private fields are, a couple of models for thinking about them, and explain why our implementation diverges from the specification language.The post Implementing Private Fields for JavaScript appeared first on Mozilla Hacks - the Web developer blog.

     Posted Tuesday, June 8, 2021 by Matthew Gaudet